 Professionals in this field help individuals, businesses, governments and nonprofit organizations prepare for, respond to and recover from floods, tornadoes, hazardous materials spills, terrorist attacks and epidemics.

 Graduates typically find careers in government agencies, private businesses and humanitarian organizations.
 Employment opportunities may be found as a:

-By studying Emergency Administration and Planning at UNT, you’ll be a part of a program that’s a model for similar undergraduate programs across the nation.
+By pursuing a Bachelor of Science degree in Emergency Administration and Planning, you'll be a part of a program that's a model for similar undergraduate programs across the nation.